Enerccio/renpy-debugger/README.md

 4) Launch your debugger, set up your breakpoints and connect (see section _TUI debugger_)

-5) After you are done, remove both files from your `game/` folder and resume your work.
+5) After you are done, remove both files and folder from your `game/` folder and resume your work.

-6) Optionally, add both files into your build ignore, so they won't end up shipped with your final build!

 ## TUI Debugger